yutaodou/logseq-image-auto-resizer/README.md

 # Logseq image auto resizer
 A plugin to automatically resize image to your preferred size

+## Usage
+By default, resizer sets image default width & height to 800px.
+To change the default size, go to Settings -> Plugins -> Logseq image auto resize.

 ## Development
 1. Fork the repo.
 2. Install dependencies and build the dev version: